-In case you're not familiar with it, a biweekly mortgage payment is arrived at by dividing your monthly payment in half.
-The idea is that by making one-half of your mortgage payment every two weeks, you will end up making a total of 13 monthly payments per year.
-This can save you thousands of dollars in interest charges and allow you to pay off your home loan years ahead of schedule -- while barely noticing the increased principal prepayment.
+In case you're not familiar with it, a biweekly mortgage payment is arrived at by dividing your monthly payment in half and then making one-half of your mortgage payment every two weeks.

 So before you start making bi-weekly payments, be sure to check with your mortgage company to make sure your principal prepayments will be applied as you make them, free of any prepayment penalties.